mdabrowski1990/uds/docs/source/pages/knowledge_base/rid.rst

 - **0xFF00** *[eraseMemory]*:

-  Routine for erasing ECU memory (used by Download/Programming sequences).
+  Routine for erasing ECU memory as part of the reprogramming process.

 - **0xFF01** *[checkProgrammingDependencies]*:

-  Routine used to verify that all dependencies after ECU reprogramming are satisfied.
+  Routine used to verify that all required programming-dependency conditions are satisfied as part of the ECU reprogramming process.

 - **0xFF02-0xFFFF** *[ISOSAEReserved]*: